menpo/menpo-admin/jenkins/README.md

 TEMPLATES
 ---------

-When you need to change jenkins settings, we edit the three templates we have:
-`TEMPLATE`, `TEMPLATE-pr`, `TEMPLATE-tag` and then use the scripts here to update all projects.
+When you need to change jenkins settings, we edit the two templates we have (`TEMPLATE` and `TEMPLATE-pr`) and then use the scripts here to update all projects.

-Note that the naming scheme here is relied upon by condaci (see https://github.com/menpo/condaci/pull/11) so **do not change the naming scheme (.e.g `-pr` `-tag`)**.
+Note that the naming scheme here is relied upon by condaci (see https://github.com/menpo/condaci/pull/11) so **do not change the naming scheme (.e.g `project-pr` `project`)**.